justinboswell/dubstep/README.md

+# DuBStep

-# A Library for creating hardware execution and data breakpoints at runtime on Win32/Win64
+## A Library for creating hardware execution and data breakpoints at runtime on Win32/Win64

 ### Debug Registers
 DR0, DR1, DR2, DR3 breakpoint address